rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ---
 ## 33. Why we need to override equals and hashcode in Java?
-In Java, overriding `equals()` and `hashCode()` is crucial when a class is intended to be used in hash-based data structures like `HashMap` and `HashSet`, or when comparing objects based on their content rather than their memory location.
-Overriding `equals()` allows for custom equality comparisons, while overriding `hashCode()` ensures that objects considered equal by `equals()` also have the same hash code, maintaining the integrity of hash-based collections.

-### Here's a more detailed explanation:
-- **_`equals()` for Content Equality_**:
-  - The default `equals()` method in Java compares objects based on their memory addresses (object references).
-Overriding `equals()` allows you to define equality based on the object's attributes or data, not its memory location.
-- **_`hashCode()` for Hash-Based Collections_**:
-  - Hash-based collections like `HashMap` and `HashSet` use `hashCode()` to determine where to store objects within the collection (bucket).
-If two objects are considered equal by `equals()`, they must also have the same hash code.

-### **Contract:**
-- If you override `equals()`, you must also override `hashCode()` to maintain the contract between these two methods.
-This contract dictates that if `equals()` returns true for two objects, then `hashCode()` must also return the same value for both objects.

-### **Example:**
-- Consider a Point class.
-If you define `equals()` to consider two points equal if they have the same x and y coordinates, then you must also define `hashCode()` based on these coordinates.

-### **Why is this important?**

-- _Correct Functionality:_ Without overriding `equals()` and `hashCode()`, hash-based collections will treat two distinct objects with the same data as different, leading to incorrect behavior.
-- _Performance:_ A good implementation of `hashCode()` helps distribute objects evenly across buckets in hash-based collections, improving performance and preventing collisions.
-- _Consistency_: Overriding both methods ensures that your class behaves consistently with hash-based collections, providing reliable results when using your class in these contexts.

-### **In summary:**
-Overriding `equals()` and `hashCode()` is essential for custom classes that need to be compared based on their content or used in hash-based collections.
-By adhering to the `equals()` and `hashCode()` contract, you ensure that your code behaves predictably and efficiently.

-Overriding `equals()` without also overriding `hashCode()` (or vice versa) leads to violations of the contract between these methods, resulting in unexpected behavior, especially when using objects in hash-based collections like HashMap or HashSet.
-If you override `equals()`, you must also override `hashCode()` to ensure that equal objects have the same hash code.
-If you only override `equals()`, two objects deemed equal by your `equals()` implementation might have different hash codes, leading to potential issues with hash-based collections.
+Overriding only `equals()` or only `hashCode()` without the other can lead to inconsistent behavior, especially when using hash-based collections like HashMap or HashSet.
+If you override only `equals()`, two objects that are considered equal might not have the same hash code, leading to issues with hash-based collections.
+Conversely, if you override only `hashCode()`, two objects that are considered equal might not be detected as equal by the `equals()` method, also causing problems with hash-based collections.

-Here's a more detailed explanation:

-### **The Contract**:
+### Overriding only `equals()`:

-- The fundamental contract between `equals()` and `hashCode()` is that if two objects are equal according to `equals()`, they must have the same hash code.
-This contract is crucial for the proper functioning of hash-based collections.
+• Violates the `hashCode()` contract: The `hashCode()` contract states that if two objects are equal according to `equals()`, they must have the same hash code.

-### **Consequences of Overriding Only `equals()`**:
-   - **Hash-based collections**: If you only override `equals()` and don't override `hashCode()`, you violate the contract.
-Two objects considered equal by your `equals()` implementation will likely have different hash codes, which can cause problems in hash-based collections.
-For example, in a HashSet, two objects that are equal according to your `equals()` might be stored separately because they have different hash codes, leading to unexpected behavior.
-   - **Performance**: In hash-based collections, `hashCode()` is used to determine the "bucket" in which an object is stored.
-If two equal objects have different hash codes, they might be placed in different buckets, leading to slower lookups and potentially more collisions within those buckets.
-   - **`equals()` not used**: In the worst-case scenario, `equals()` is never invoked because the objects might be placed in different buckets in the first place.
+• Causes issues with hash-based collections: When using HashMap or `HashSet`, the `equals()` method is used to compare objects, and the `hashCode()` method is used to determine which bucket to store the object in.
+If `equals()` is overridden but not `hashCode()`, objects that are logically equal might end up in different buckets, leading to incorrect behavior, such as `contains()` returning false for equal objects.
+• Example: Imagine two Student objects with the same ID.
+If you override `equals()` to consider two students equal if their IDs match, but you don't override `hashCode()`, then these students might be placed in different buckets in a HashMap, even though they are logically equal according to your `equals()` implementation.

-### Consequences of Overriding Only `hashCode()`:
+### Overriding only `hashCode()`:
+- Default `equals()` compares references: The default `equals()` method in the Object class compares object references, not their logical equality.
-   - **Referential equality**: If you only override `hashCode()`, you are effectively using the default `equals()` implementation, which checks for object identity (referential equality).
-Two objects that are logically equal (according to your intended meaning of equality) but are not the same object instance will still return different `hashCode()` values.
+- Can lead to incorrect comparisons: If you override only `hashCode()`, but the default `equals()` is used, then logically equal objects might not be recognized as equal by the `equals()` method.
-   - Inconsistent behavior: This inconsistent behavior can lead to problems when using these objects in hash-based collections.
+- Example: If you override `hashCode()` to return a hash based on the ID of a Student object, but you don't override `equals()`, then two Student objects with the same ID but different references will not be considered equal, even though they should be.

-### Recommendations:
+### In summary:
+Always override both `equals()` and `hashCode()` together.

-   - If you override `equals()`, you must also override `hashCode()`.
+If you change the way objects are considered equal, you must also update the hash code calculation to maintain consistency.
-   - The logic in your `hashCode()` implementation should be consistent with your `equals()` implementation.
-If two objects are equal according to your `equals()`, they should also have the same hash code.
-   - If you are not using objects in hash-based collections, you can choose to not override either method, but it's generally good practice to override both if you intend to use a custom concept of equality.

-In essence, overriding only one of these methods without the other leads to a breach of the contract between `equals()` and `hashCode()`, which can have significant implications for the behavior of your code, particularly when working with hash-based collections.
+Failure to do so will lead to inconsistencies and potentially errors in hash-based collections and other code that relies on these methods.

 ---
 ## 34. Common HTTP Status Codes